bzar/spacerocks-bevy/README.md

 ### Known bugs

-- UI does not update correctly on some runs
 - Beam weapon collision does not match the graphics
 - Ufo lasers cause too big bounce with shield
 - Beam sometimes gets stuck